 Businesses that are given ratings of 0 or 1 must make urgent or major improvements to hygiene standards.

-Our environmental health officers will use a number of enforcement tools and will give advice and guidance to make sure these improvements are made.
+Our environmental health officers will use several enforcement tools and will give advice and guidance to make sure these improvements are made.

 If the officer finds that a business's hygiene standards are very poor and there is an imminent risk to health (this means food is not safe to eat) the officer must take action to make sure that consumers are protected.